SUSTAINABILITY MYTHS AND MISCONCEPTIONS: TRUE OR FALSE?

 Being sustainable is expensive…

-Yes, if we went out and bought every single “sustainable must-have” advertisement or were influenced by corporation greenwashing, it would cost an absolute fortune.
+Yes, if we went out and bought every single “sustainable must-have” advertisement or were influenced by corporate greenwashing, it would cost an absolute fortune.

 But what we need to remember is that the whole basis of sustainability (especially in terms of the environment) is actually about reducing your consumption.
 I understand that it might seem conflicting to use a plastic container or wear unsustainable clothing, but if you already have it, why just throw it away?